Baker Academic has a brand new website! Click Here To Visit: www.bakeracademic.com

 Stephen B. Chapman, associate professor of Old Testament, Duke University

-"If only I'd had this as my Old Testament textbook at university, I would have realized much earlier how to integrate theology and biblical studies, been more sensitive and informed about the relationship between Jewish and Christian traditions, and become more nuanced in my understanding of scholarly discussions.
+"If only I'd had this as my Old Testament textbook at university, I would have realized much earlier how to integrate theology and biblical studies, been more sensitive to and informed about the relationship between Jewish and Christian traditions, and become more nuanced in my understanding of scholarly discussions.
 Gignilliat and Thomas offer all these in a clear, helpful, accessible, and aesthetically pleasing format, so that students of Scripture can discover the God who reveals himself through the Old Testament."

 Brittany N. Melton, associate professor of Old Testament, Regent College